-Classical acupuncture is based on Chinese medicine principles that have been researched and refined over 2000 years.
+Classical acupuncture is based on East Asian medicine principles that have been researched and refined over 2000 years.
 It involves the insertion of very fine sterile needles into specific points on the body.

 Does it work?